DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 </summary>
 <br>
 ```
-data-ui-view is the placeholder for where all of our angular rendered html templates will go
+data-ui-view is the placeholder where all of our angular rendered html templates will go
  ```
  <br>
  <br>